Non-equilibrium diagrammatic approach to strongly interacting photons: Application: strongly interacting photons using atoms near waveguides

-The strong dependence of EIT polaritons at large $\theta$ on the properties of the metastable state $|s\rangle$ can be exploited to enhance the effect of interactions.
+The strong dependence of EIT polaritons at large $\theta$ on the lifetime of the metastable state $|s\rangle$ can be exploited to enhance the effect of interactions.
 However, one quickly realizes that to leading order in $1/L$, that is to say simultaneously in $1/L_E$ and $1/L_P$, the polaritons cannot interact.
-Indeed, to order $(1/L)^0$ the only interaction is a Hartree self-energy for the $s$-propagator of the type shown in the last diagram of Fig.~\ref{fig:pert}b).
-While one can include arbitrarily many Hartree insertions (two in the above figure), as soon as a photon insertion of the type shown in the second diagram of Fig.~\ref{fig:pert}b) appears in an atomic line, it will necessarily induce a suppression by $1/L$.
-Avoiding this will in particular exclude the appearance of any atomic $g$- or photonic $P$-propagators in self-energies to the $s$-propagator, and therefore prevent us from populating the $|s\rangle$ or the $|d\rangle$ level.
+Indeed, to order $(1/L)^0$ the only interaction is a Hartree self-energy for the $s$-propagator of the type shown in Fig.~\ref{fig:perturbative}a) with $|g\rangle, |e\rangle$ and the $P$ photon replaced by $|s\rangle, |d\rangle$ and an $E$ photon, respectively.
+While one can include arbitrarily many Hartree insertions, as soon as a photon insertion of the type shown in Fig.~\ref{fig:perturbative}b) appears in an atomic line, it will necessarily induce a suppression by $1/L$.
+Avoiding such a suppression will exclude the appearance of any atomic $g$- or photonic $P$-propagators in self-energies for the $s$-propagator, and therefore prevent us from populating the $|s\rangle$ or the $|d\rangle$ level.
 The latter are not directly pumped and consequently, without $\mathcal{O}(1/L)$-insertions, empty.
-The distribution functions $F_{s,d}(\omega)$ are thus identical to one, which means that all particle-hole diagrams, and in particular all Hartree diagrams vanish.
+The distribution functions $F_{s,d}(\omega)$ are thus identical to one, which means that all particle-hole diagrams, i.e.~loops with counter-propagating atomic excitations, and in particular all Hartree diagrams involving $|s\rangle$ and $|d\rangle$ vanish.
 This is nothing else than the statement that there can be no interaction between atoms in state $|s\rangle$ if that level is not populated. \\ Therefore, in our expansion, interactions between polaritons only start to play a role at $\mathcal{O}(1/L)$ and the leading order investigated in the last section is indeed a theory of non-interacting polaritons.
 All the diagrams for the $P$-photon self-energy up to order $1/L$ are shown in Fig.~\ref{fig:1overL}.
-Note that the version of diagram c) with the $E$-propagator substituted by a $P$-propagator has to be excluded according to the Feynman rules discussed in section \ref{sec:Feynman}.
+Note that, since in leading order in $1/L$ only the ground-state is occupied, the exchange photon propagator is bare.
+Furthermore, the version of diagram c) with the $E$-propagator substituted by a $P$-propagator has to be excluded according to the Feynman rules discussed in section \ref{sec:NLFR}.
 In general, the order of a diagram is given by $(1/L)^{n}$, where $n$ is the number of total loops minus the number of atomic loops.\\

 The fact that interactions take place at higher loop-order is a generic feature of polaritons formed by hybridizing probe photons with internal atomic excitations: If the atoms are initialized in the ground state and only probe photons are capable of exciting this initial configuration, then one will first need to populate the interacting atomic level, before atoms -- and thus polaritons -- can interact.